 An effort to serve the flavours from within the walled city to those far away from it, Delhi 6 delivers the typical biryani from Purani Dilli.
 They claim to use the traditional Mughal art of cooking biryani that has been handed down generations inhabiting the area.
 The result supports the claim and makes it a must-try.
 They have a daily menu and require one to place the order a day in advance.
 Their mutton and chicken dum biryani are sellouts.
 They also offer to deliver any dish one may have tried within the walled city.

-The sheer variety of biryani and the options to have it in makes Biryani Blues worth your next order.
+The sheer variety of biryani and the options to have it makes Biryani Blues worth your next order.
 Delivering under 40 minutes, they’re at 26 locations across Delhi NCR.
-They do Hyderabadi biryani specifically, which brings together Arabic, Turkish and Mughlai flavours with Andhra and Marathwada spices.
+They do Hyderabadi biryani specifically, which brings together Arabic, Turkish, and Mughlai flavours with Andhra and Marathwada spices.
 Wholesome in their taste and fluffy rice, they’ve got Chicken 65, soya, egg, and potato biryani other than the regular varieties.

 A home cook operating out of Vasant Kunj, Mansi Seth Kapoor runs the on-order Awadhi Season.
-She exclusively makes the Lucknowi style biryani, in three options – mutton, chicken, and vegetarian.
+She exclusively makes the Lucknowi style biryani in three options – mutton, chicken, and vegetarian.
 Her subtle flavours and fragrant rice bring the biryani to life, with just half a kilogram of her preparation ensuring five satisfied diners.
 Expert cooking skills and great quantity make the one day wait worth it.

 All images: Courtesy brands